-Statistics Canada only provides data from corn surveys in Ontario and Quebec.
-FAS/Canada collected data on corn area planted in the prairies from sources at the Manitoba Department of Agriculture, the Alberta Ministry of Agriculture, and from industry.
+Statistics Canada provides area data from corn surveys in only Ontario and Quebec.
+FAS Ottawa collected data on corn area planted in the prairies from sources at the Manitoba Department of Agriculture, the Alberta Ministry of Agriculture, and from industry.